 The Egypt part of the tour started in Cairo with visits to the Egyptian Museum.
 This is a fascinating museum with enormous amounts of ancient Egyptian relics.
 Some of the most famous parts are the pieces found in Tutankhamun's tomb, the only tomb of a Pharaoh that was found intact.
 All others had been robbed.
 Another note-worthy exhibit in that museum are the mummies of some of the Pharaohs.

 From Cairo we flew to Luxor.
 Luxor has a couple of very impressive temple complexes in the city.
-And then there are the Valley of the Kings and the Valley of the Queens with their tombs.
+And then there are the Valley of the Kings, the Valley of the Queens, and the Valley of the Nobles with their tombs.
 The tombs are fantastic.
 They are lavishly decorated with paintings.
 The colors of these paintings are brilliant, 3500 years after they have been painted.
 The ancient Egyptians used almost exclusively mineral paints, produced by grinding up colored semi-precious stones.
 These mineral based paints last basically forever, whereas organic paints would be long gone.
 Unfortunately you are not allowed to take pictures in the tombs, so I can't show any of that.

 One morning we went on a hot air balloon ride.
 It was very scenic, we saw some of the monuments from the air.
 Hatshepsut's Temple was one monument that we did not visit, we only saw it from the balloon in the distance.